leifmarkthaler/gleitzeit/newdocs/README.md

 ## Requirements

 - Python 3.9+
-- Ollama (for local LLMs) or API keys for cloud providers
+- Ollama installed and running
+- At least one Ollama model pulled

 ---